mongodb/docs/source/applications/aggregation.rst

 by avoiding scanning the entire collection whenever possible.

 If your aggregation operation requires only a subset of the data in a collection, use the :agg:pipeline:`$match` to restrict which items go in to the top of the pipeline, as in a query.
-When placed early in a pipeline, these :agg:pipeline:`$match` operations will use suitable indexes to scan only the matching documents in a collection.
+When placed early in a pipeline, these :agg:pipeline:`$match` operations use suitable indexes to scan only the matching documents in a collection.

-TODO we don't do the following yet, but there's a ticket for it.
-Should we leave it out for now?
-:term:`Aggregation` operations have an optimization phase, before execution, which attempts to re-arrange the pipeline by moving :agg:pipeline:`$match` operators towards the beginning to the greatest extent possible.
-For example, if a :term:`pipeline` begins with a :agg:pipeline:`$project` that renames fields, followed by a :agg:pipeline:`$match`, the optimizer can improve performance without affecting the result by moving the :agg:pipeline:`$match` operator in front of the :agg:pipeline:`$project`.
+..
+OMMITED: this feature is pending SERVER-4506.
+Other optimizations
+.. are pending SERVER-4507 SERVER-4644 SERVER-4656 SERVER-4816
+..
+.. :term:`Aggregation` operations have an optimization phase, before
+.. execution, which attempts to re-arrange the pipeline by moving
+.. :agg:pipeline:`$match` operators towards the beginning to the
+.. greatest extent possible.
+For example, if a :term:`pipeline` begins
+.. with a :agg:pipeline:`$project` that renames fields, followed by a
+.. :agg:pipeline:`$match`, the optimizer can improve performance
+.. without affecting the result by moving the :agg:pipeline:`$match`
+.. operator in front of the :agg:pipeline:`$project`.

-In future versions there may be additional optimizations of this type;
-however, to ensure ideal performance place :agg:pipeline:`$match` operators at or near the beginning of the pipeline at when possible.
+In future versions there may be pipleine optimization phase in the pipleine that reorders the operations to increase performance without affecting the result.
+However, at this time place :agg:pipeline:`$match` operators at the beginning of the pipeline at when possible.

 Memory for Cumulative Operators
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~